Books of Remembrance (Canada): Second World War

 In 1948, it was announced that a second book would be created to memorialize the 44,893 Canadians who had died in the Second World War.
 This time Beddoe was given a chief assistant, five assistant artists, two writers, an accounting officer and a proof-reader to help with the book, scheduled to be completed in 1952.
 A series of delays, however, slowed the progress of the book – notably after the government decided that work should be restarted in 1951, to re-write all the names, this time including the abbreviations of individual regiments.
 The book was completed in 1957, and that Remembrance Day was placed in the Memorial Chamber alongside the first book.

 In 1959, humidity destroyed the bindings of the two World War books, requiring them to be re-bound.

 Newfoundland

 The Newfoundland book, commemorating over 2300 Newfoundlanders who died in the First and Second World War (before Newfoundland became a province of Canada), was placed in the Memorial Chamber in 1973.

 Korean War

 516 Canadians died in the Korean War (1950–1953).

 South African War and Nile Expedition

-Canada's first overseas war, the Nile Expedition for the Relief of General Gordon (1884–1885) claimed 16 lives from a Canadian force of 400.
+Canada's first overseas war, the Nile Expedition (1884–1885) claimed the lives of 16 volunteers from the 400-man Canadian Nile Voyageurs.

 Of the 7,000 Canadian troops deployed in the South African War, about 250 died and are listed in the book.